Calinou/godot-fake-shadows/README.md

-# Rendering cheap shadows with Godot 3.4 beta
+# Rendering cheap shadows with Godot 3.x

 This **work-in-progress** demo project showcases various cheap shadow methods that work with both the GLES3 and GLES2 renderers: